lidofinance/csm-prover-tool/README.md

 `--validator-index` - Validator index in the Consensus Layer

-`--block` - Block number (slot or root of block on the Consensus Layer which contains the validator withdrawal or strikes report (StrikesDataUpdated event))
+`--cl-block` - Consensus Layer Block number (slot or root of block which contains the validator withdrawal or strikes report (StrikesDataUpdated event))

 `--help` - Show help